agude/agude.github.io/index.md

 layout: default
 title: Home
 description: >
   Hi there!
-I'm Alex Gude, and this site is where you can find my thoughts on technology, data science, machine learning, and more!
+I'm Alex Gude, a physicist and data scientist in Silicon Valley.
+  This site is where you can find my thoughts on technology, data science, machine learning, and more!
 ---

 {% assign twitter-name = site.author.twitter %}